Hold Fast to the Rope of Allah

 The one who says that each of the other ‘seventy-two sects’ is guilty of kufr that puts one beyond the pale of Islam is going against the Qur’aan and Sunnah and the consensus of the Sahaabah (may Allaah be pleased with them all), and the consensus of the four imams and others.
 None of them regarded any of the other sects as kaafirs, rather they regarded one another as Muslims.

-No sect can be declared as Kafir unless the whole Islamic Ummah has made an Ijma/Ijtehad on it.
+No sect can be declared as Kafir unless a written fatwah has been issued by a renowned Aalim the Islamic Ummah has made an Ijma on it.
 Allah has given everyone cognition and intellect to decide for himself which sect is closest to the Holy Quran and Sunnah.
 It is very probable that there may be individual members from every sect that are strictly following the teachings of the Holy Quran and the Sunnah.
 Collection of such people may be the only correct sect!
 So that’s why its not right to say that such a sect is right or wrong

 Besides anyone having following basic articles of faith cannot be declared a Non-Muslim: